corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 4. Flexibility 4: This measure is currently being developed and is intended be a more accurate representation of all of the choices an individual made, as well as accounting for the degree of uncertainty exhibited by individuals as preferences change.
 If this measure more effectively represents flexibility (determined using a modeled dataset and not the actual data), we may decide to solely rely on this measure and not use flexibility measures 1 through 3.
 If this ends up being the case, we will modify the code in the analysis plan below to reflect this change.

+5. Break (random effect: 1=the bird experienced at least one day off over the course of the experiment, 0=the bird experienced no days off)

+6. Experimenter (random effect: when there is more than one experimenter within a test, experimenter will be added as a random effect to account for potential differences between experimenters in conducting the tests)

 Model 2b: latency to respond

 1. Correct or incorrect response